Nurse Anesthesia DNP Program Admissions

 |Jan 12, 2024

 *Submitting your application by the priority consideration deadline ensures you will be considered for an interview.
 The application could close sooner than the final deadline, if enough qualified individuals apply.

 As indicated above, letters of recommendation, official transcripts, GRE scores and English proficiency scores (for international applicants) do not need to be submitted at the same time as your initial NursingCAS application.

 - A current, active, unrestricted Registered Nurse (RN) licensure with no disciplinary action from any state in the U.S.

 - At least one year of full-time ICU experience as a registered nurse within the past two years by the time of the application deadline

-- One year of full-time critical care experience as a Registered Nurse must be completed prior to applying to the program.
-Critical care experience includes adult (preferred) and pediatric intensive care units only.
-You're strongly advised to be currently working in the ICU at the time you apply.
-We do not accept these units as critical care experience: neonatal ICU, ICU step-down, operating room, post-anesthesia care unit, invasive radiology/cardiology, or emergency room.
+- Acceptable ICU settings include: adult (and pediatric intensive care units only.
+You are strongly advised to be currently working in the ICU at the time you apply.
+These units are not accepted as critical care experience: neonatal ICU, ICU step-down, operating room, post-anesthesia care unit, invasive radiology/cardiology or emergency room.

 - Current CCRN Certification